Should I Rent On the Upper West Side vs. Upper East Side?

 Renters can access public transportation in each neighborhood, choosing between bus routes or the subway.
 On the Upper East Side, renters can use the 4, 5, 6, and Q trains to get around, or popular bus routes like the M72 and M106.
 On the Upper West Side, residents can choose between the 1, 2, 3, A, C, B, and D trains, or buses like the M104 or M11.

 It’s important to note that directly traveling between the Upper West Side and Upper East Side is not feasible by subway; residents will need to transfer either above or below Central Park at stations like Times Square, Grand Central, or Grand Concourse.
-Select bus service runs between both neighborhoods on routes like the M86 or M79, which requires riders to purchase a specific ticket for direct service.
+Select bus service also runs between both neighborhoods on routes like the M86 or M79, which requires riders to purchase a specific ticket for direct service.

 The median rent for all Upper West Side apartments is currently $4,995, with the median one-bedroom rent coming in at $4,395.
 The median rent in this neighborhood is higher than the average New York City rent.
 Those looking to rent on the Upper West Side can search among over 1,000 options to find a unit that works for them.
 There are a fair number of listings in the neighborhood that do not charge a broker fee, meaning renters can save on the up-front costs of moving.